SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

 Initializers
 ------------

-Extensions can add new :ref:`InitializationAndInheritance_Initializers` to existing types.
+Extensions can add new :ref:`Initialization_Initializers` to existing types.
 This enables you to extend other types to accept your own custom types as initializer parameters.

 .. note::

-    Extensions can add new initializers to classes, but they cannot add :ref:`InitializationAndInheritance_Deinitializers`.
+    Extensions can add new initializers to classes, but they cannot add :ref:`Initialization_Deinitializers`.
     Deinitializers must always be provided by the original class implementation.

 This approach can be used to extend the basic ``String`` type